codingseb/GetJsonPathFromCursor/README.md

 3. Activate the plugin either
   3.1 by clicking on menu **Tools --> Get full JSON Path to Cursor**
   3.2 by pressing the hotkey **Ctrl+Shift+J**
-4. The is shown in the status bar and copied in your clipboard
+4. The JSON path is shown in the status bar and copied in your clipboard